-(3) "Technician" means a nurse, attendant, technician, intern, or other employee of a licensed and registered veterinarian who is not a registered veterinary technician.
+(3) "Veterinary Assistant" or "Assistant" "Technician" means a non-licensed nurse, attendant, technician, intern, or other employee of a licensed and registered veterinarian who is not a registered veterinary technician.

-B. A veterinarian giving responsible direct supervision to the work of a technician or registered veterinary technician shall be:
+B. A veterinarian giving responsible direct supervision to the work of an assistant technician or registered veterinary technician shall be: